13alvone/TellMeTruth/README.md

                 - In Google Cloud Console, enable the Gmail API and create an OAuth client ID (Desktop).
                 - Download the credentials JSON and save it as `credentials.json` in the project directory.
                 - Run `gmailtail --credentials credentials.json --token token.json --setup` and follow the browser flow.
+                - Keep both `credentials.json` and `token.json` in this folder so Docker can mount them.

         3. **Log into YouTube in Firefox (with the account you want to use).**
                 - Make sure you can play the restricted/private videos in your browser.